 - purulent-inflammatory complications (like breast abscess and mastitis).

 Weaning before a mom (and the baby!) is ready may lead to a series of inconveniences, like the need for constant pumping or hand expression of breast milk and diminished fluid consumption (the more you drink, the more breast milk is produced, remember?).
 The baby may become extra fussy, too.
 He can experience lack of sleep and cry more often than usual.
-He may as well have lower immune function which increases the risk of catching an infection.
+He may as well have

 The process of involution most often coincides with the period of self-weaning of the baby from the breast.
 At the age of 2-3 years, children start to actively participate in social life, they have new interests and concerns.
 At this age, the kids stop experiencing an urgent need for constant tactile contact with the mother.
 In addition, the digestive system of these children produces a sufficient number of enzymes that can split up and digest the “adult” food.